bdoghomieg123/cmd-browser-for-reddit/README.md

     - scroll down until you see "Create another app"
     - name it whatever you would like.
     - You will see 3 selection options.
 "Web app," "Installed app," and "Script."
 For this, you will choose "Script."
-    - description is optional.
-Just type jibberish text in this box if you so desire.
+    - Description: Just type jibberish text in this box.
-    - About URL: just enter "www.example.com."
-This field isn't absolutely necessary
+    - About URL: just type "http://www.example.com."
+(Without quotes)
     - Redirect URL: Same as About URL.
     - Click "Create app"
     - Keep this tab open for the next step
 - You will next need to setup the Praw.ini file.
 I have included a shell file for you within the repo.
 (No it does not have my credentials.
-I'm not that dumb.)
+I'm not that dumb.
+I know that may come as a shock to some.)
     - Open the praw.ini file from the repository.
     - Open the tab with the app you just created.
     - client_id: 2 spaces underneath your script name is the client_id.
 Copy and paste that into your Praw.ini file under "client_id"